dennisdevio/milestone-project-3/README.md

 ## UX

 ### User Stories
-My goal was to create a website with a vibe that is appealing to the reader and with an intuitive design that presents the books, the sign up and log in forms, and the profile functionality in a clear manner.
+My goal was to create a website with a vibe that is appealing to the reader and with an intuitive design that presents the book reviews, the sign up and log in forms, and the profile functionality in a clear manner.
-My second goal was to create a website that is available wherever the user is and that works smoothly in all devices, so that they can have their personal book list available whenever they need it.
+My second goal was to create a website that is available wherever the user is and that works smoothly in all devices, so that they can read the reviews they and others have left wherever they want.

 #### First Time User Goals
 - As a first time user I want to be able to easily understand what services you provide.
+- As a first time user I want to be able to easily read reviews others have left.
 - As a first time user I want to be able to easily understand what the membership is about.
-- As a first time user I want to know tha site easily accessible, especially if I'm going to sign up.
+- As a first time user I want to know the site easily accessible on computer and mobile devices, especially if I'm going to sign up.

 #### Returning User Goals
+- As an account holder I want to be able to leave reviews.
-- As an account holder I want to be able to update my profile when I need to.
+- As an account holder I want to be able to see the reviews I have left.
-- As an account holder I want to be able to interact with the community.
+- As an account holder I want to be able to edit and/or delete reviews I have left.
 - As an account holder I want to know your website is reliable on all devices I might use.

 ### Wireframes